-Nicole Kidman Talks Sex With Keith Urban Vs. Scenes With Skarsgard, Kind Of
+Nicole Kidman Talks Sex With Keith Urban Vs. Scenes With Skarsgard — Kind Of

 — Taste of Country (@TasteOfCountry) March 3, 2017

-Most recently a rumor swirled that co-star Witherspoon was annoyed with Kidman for promoting her film Lion more than Big Little Lies.
+Most recently, a rumor swirled that co-star Witherspoon was annoyed with Kidman for promoting her film Lion more than Big Little Lies.
 This was another absurd claim seeing as Nicole is executive producer of the series and is intent on it being a success.
 Gossip Cop confirmed that this rumor was a total fabrication.

-In addition to her onscreen successes this year, Kidman has been named Neutrogena’s new face for the brand’s ad campaigns and the beauty was sure to share about how she has managed to maintain such a youthful appeal.
-A clip of Kidman in the campaign show’s the actress talking about the need to select appropriate skincare products as she ages.
+In addition to her onscreen successes this year, Kidman has been named Neutrogena’s new face for the brand’s ad campaigns, and the beauty was sure to share about how she has managed to maintain such a youthful appeal.
+A clip of Kidman in the campaign shows the actress talking about the need to select appropriate skincare products as she ages.

 People notes Kidman’s words.